parakeet-nest/parakeet4j/README.md

 ## Install

-This project use the GitHub Maven Registry.
+This library project use the GitHub Maven Registry.
+So, to use it in your projects, use the following steps.

 ### First